Srizza93/harry-botter/README.md

 # Slash Commands

-- "welcome" => welcome.js => creates a private welcome text channel and a default role for users to pick their role
+- "welcome" => welcome.js => Creates a private welcome text channel and a default role which will be assigned when entering the server.
+Then the user can choose their new role and loose the default role via the text channel.
 - "roles" => roles.js => Requests an input for the desired role and lists all the members ids of it.
 - "channels" => channels.js => Requests an input for the category name and creates a category, a text and a voice channel.
 - "invitations" => invitations.js => Generates a link invitation.